MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 The Trace API provides a way of tracing user-defined events.
 Its features and principles are described in the :ref:`Event Tracing <event-tracing>` section of the :ref:`Application Developer Guide <application-developer-guide>`.

-Here we show a short example on how to use this API to log the entry/exit of the method ``switchState()``:
+Here is a short example of how to use this API to log the entry/exit of the method ``switchState()``:

 #.
 Add the following dependency to the ``module.ivy``: ``<dependency org="ej.api" name="trace" rev="1.1.0"/>``